elianalopez/Java/README.md

 To learn more about naming conventions, I recommended viewing the document Sun Microsystems created which I will direct to via <a href="https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html">this webpage</a>.

 ## Works Cited
+<p align="center"> All the works cited throughout the duration of this semester long project.</p>
 <!-- AUTO-GENERATED-CONTENT:START (TOC:collapse=true&collapseText="Click to expand") -->
 <details>
 <summary>"Click to expand"</summary>